TUTORIALS & ADVICE

 • Prevent the formation of condensation and maintain a constant temperature and humidity.

-• Observe the primer thickness recommended by the manufacturer.
+• Observe the thickness of the primer recommended by the manufacturer.

 • Respect the intermediate evaporation times of the products.